nicolasberube/Arzette_Randomizer/arzette/docs/setup_en.md

 - Sometimes, the game will not boot if the connection information is wrong.
 If this is the case, delete the `apconfig.txt` file in the save files folder and try again.

+- Sometimes, you might not receive all your items on your first connection.
+On your very first connection to a seed, after you select New Game, it is recommended to reboot the game.
+It should work properly after that.

+- If you want to change the difficulty in the middle of a playhrough, you can try to start a New Game at the desired difficulty, and then rebooting the game to resync with the server and receive your items.
+You can also simply manually edit the `[difficulty]` part of `savedata_rando.ini`.
+While I would recommend the latter, both those methods have not been thoroughly tested.

-- If you select New Game during your playthrough, or if you did not receive a certain item when it was sent, just close the game and relaunch it to resync with the server.
+- If you have another syncing problem, try closing the game and relaunching it to resync with the server.

 - If you still have problems, you can always manually edit `savedata_rando.ini` to give yourself an item.
-But if you find a way to reproduce that bug, please report it to the Archipelago Discord server or to this project's maintainer.
+But if you find a way to reproduce that bug, please report it (keep all the yaml used to generate the seed and the `AP_[NUMBERS].zip` file) to the Archipelago Discord server or to this project's maintainer.

 ## Switching between randomizer and vanilla